-Today we want to talk about the three uninhabited islands in Cape Verde, a unique place in the world that lives away from the hustle and bustle of human activity.
+Today we want to talk about the three uninhabited islands in Cape Verde, a unique place in the world that is far away from the hustle and bustle of human activity.

 The Creole archipelago is made up of 10 islands and 3 islets.

-For this, we present you a fantastic documentary about these desert islands: Santa Lucia, and the islets Branco and Raso.
-A very dynamic 30 min production directed by Madalena Boto.
+To that end, we present you with a fantastic documentary about these desert islands: Santa Lucia, and the islets Branco and Raso.
+A very dynamic 30 minute production directed by Madalena Boto.

-Let’s first look at a quick historical context.
+Let’s first get some quick historical context.
 When the first Portuguese explorers discovered the Cape Verde Islands in the mid-15th century, they found a totally uninhabited volcanic archipelago.

 The presence of flora and fauna on these uninhabited islands in Cape Verde was out of this world.